ansys/pyansys-dev-guide/doc/source/content_writing/rst-files-writers/rst_format_rules.rst

   list with ``#.`` followed by a space.
 While nested lists are supported, you must separate them from parent list items with blank lines and indent them appropriately.

-- For a horizontal list, use the ``.. hlist::`` directive.
+- For a horizontal list, use the ``hlist`` directive.
 This directive specifies that list items are to display horizontally in three columns::

     .. hlist::